bitfede/subomain-examiner/README.md

 subdomain4.example.com
 ```

-The examiner will start scanning
+The examiner will start port scanning them one by one and create different text files depending which subdomains have which port open.
+All these report files are saved in a directory named with the present timestamp.

 ## DISCLAIMER